brimdata/zed/cmd/zar/README.md

 Let's create an index keyed on the field id.orig_h and for each unique value of this key, we'll compute the number of times that value appeared for each zeek log type.
-To do this, we'll run "zar zq" in a way that leaves these results behind in each zar directory:
+To do this, we'll run "zar index" in a way that leaves these results behind in each zar directory:
 ```
 zar index -q -o custom -k id.orig_h -z "count() by _path, id.orig_h | sort id.orig_h"